nutanixworkshops/EnterprisePrivateCloud_Bootcamp/dayinlife/dayinlife.rst

    In vSphere or Hyper-V environments, creating the Storage Container will also automate the process of mounting the storage to the hypervisor.

 #.
-Select an existing Storage Container, such as **buckets-ctr-data...**, and review the individual savings from different data reduction/avoidance features, as well as the **Effective Capacity**, which is a projection of available storage based on the overall efficiency.
+Select an existing Storage Container, and review the individual savings from different data reduction/avoidance features, as well as the **Effective Capacity**, which is a projection of available storage based on the overall efficiency.
 These values are found in the **Storage Container Details** table.

    Unfortunately it is not possible to easily test data resiliency capabilities of the cluster in a shared environment, but the short video below will walk you through the experience from Prism when a node in the cluster is unexpectedly lost.